tbedford/Website-Test/source/articles/disk-caching.md

 # Caching in

+Summary: A look back at how disk caching software and disk de-fragmenters were A Thing back in the 90s.

 Back when dinosaurs like me roamed the IT world, we neatly labelled our 8" floppy disks and dreamed of winning the lottery and being able to buy a 10MB hard drive.
 You might notice I said MB there -